Featured photo: An undeveloped cold spring in Surigao del Sur, Philippines.

 I remember thinking Hali and I would go back in Jomalig Island sometime, for a beach wedding or other special celebration.
 I doubt that will happen anymore.

 In the last quarter of 2015, I tugged Hali to come with me to Iloilo and see Gigantes Islands.
-When we were in Cabugao Gamay, he lamented the new set of stairs and fences up the cliff, which although provide security, obstructs the view overlooking the island.
+When we were in Cabugao Gamay, he lamented the recent construction of stairs and fences up the cliff, which although provide security, obstructs the view overlooking the island.

 I thought then that he was being silly, but now I understood.